-- Estimations relating to the degree of completion of customer projects with elements of fixed price - · Write-down/reversal of goodwill and other intangible assets - Fair value of assets and liabilities at acquisitions
+- Estimations relating to the degree of completion of customer - Write-down/reversal of goodwill and other intangible assets - Fair value of assets and liabilities at acquisitions

 The Group is primarily delivering its services based on time and material used.
 The Group has some income from fixed price or target price projects where the Group shall deliver a predefined result at a price that is either fixed or has elements causing income per hour not to be known before the projects are finalised.
 For these projects the income is recorded in correlation with the degree of completion.
 Progress is measured as incurred hours in relation to totally estimated hours.
-For the accounting year 2016, NOK 46.51 million or 3.5 per cent of the Group's income was generated by projects with such an element of uncertainty and the income is recorded based on the degree of completion.
-(Ref. note 12.)
-For the accounting year 2015 corresponding figures was NOK 39.16 million or 3.2 per cent.

-The Group's balance recorded goodwill and other intangible assets are annually assessed for impairment and any reversal of previous write-downs (ref. note 14).
+For the accounting year 2017, NOK 42.97 million or 2.7 percent of the Group's income was generated by projects with such an element of uncertainty and the income is recorded based on the degree of completion (ref. note 11).
+For the accounting year assets are annually assessed for impairment and any reversal of previous write-downs (ref. note 13).
 The impairment test is based on expectations from the time of acquisition and when substantial changes in these expectations a write-down must be considered.
 The expectations are attached to moderate growth in number of employees, market and customers.